NationalDigitalStewardshipResidency/aapbndsr_iw2016/KathrynGronsbell/workshop-materials/02_reading-digital-metadata.md

 This page focuses on understanding the construction and permissions related to files we access.

-We can use checksum validation to confirm that data has NOT changed in any way (down to the bit level) compared to specific reference point.
+We can use checksum validation to confirm that data has NOT changed in any way (down to the bit level) compared to a specific reference point or record.
 Checksums can be generated for individual files, batches of files, or chunks within files.
 The core concepts below lay the foundation for more extensive or complex data validation procedures.
-For archivisits and preservationists, you will likely see MD5 and SHA-256 most commonly in your work.
-These are not used for encryption or encoding (as they both have significant vulnerabilities) but are appropriate for use in verifying data integrity and supporting data management.
+For archivists and preservationists, you will frequently see MD5 and SHA-256 in your work.
+These are not used for encryption or encoding (as they both have significant vulnerabilities) but are appropriate for use in verifying data integrity and supporting data management activities.

 ## Getting started